JacobBonner/JenkinsTutorial/README.md

 1. __General__
     - __Description__: Here you can add additional text outside the job name to help describe the job and what it does.
     - __Discard Old Builds__: Jenkins keeps a record of each build and the files that were generated for that build, including artifacts, log files, etc. This parameter allows you to put a limit both on the number of builds that Jenkins will keep for this job and how long (in days) Jenkins will keep a build for.
     - __Github Project__:  This option helps with associating a Jenkins job to a project being hosted on Github.
-By selecting this you can enter the url for the repo where the project is hosted, and enter a name to display the link on the home page for the Jenkins job.
+By selecting this you can enter the url for the repo where the project is hosted, and enter a name to display the link on the homepage for the Jenkins job.
     - __This project is parametrized__: This is a powerful option that allows you to pass various types of parameters to a job, such as strings, files, booleans, and more.
 This makes it easy to create a job that can be used differently based on the parameters you pass to it.
     - __Throttle builds__: This option gives you control over how many times the job can run within a given period of time.
 If the job is CPU intensive or runs for a long time, this option can be useful if you want to keep a job from allocating too many resources.
     - __Disable this project__: This option is very intuitive in that it disables the job, meaning you won't be able to run it manually or trigger it from another job.
     - __Execute concurrent builds if necessary__:  By default, Jenkins only runs one instance of a job at any given time.
 Selecting this option allows Jenkins to build multiple instances of this job simultaneously.
     - The 'Advanced...' button underneath the options just listed reveals even more options ...
-        - __Quiet Period__: This option let's you specify an amount of time between triggering a build and when it actually starts building.
+        - __Quiet Period__: This option lets you specify an amount of time between triggering a build and when it actually starts building.
 Newly triggered builds of this project will be added to the build queue, but will wait the specified down time before actually starting the build.
         - __Retry Count__: When this option is activated, and this project is configured to use a SCM system, Jenkins will try the specified amount of times to check out from the SCM system until it succeeds.
         - __Block build when upstream project is building__: When this option is selected, Jenkins will prevent the job from building when a dependency of this project is in the queue, or building.
         - __Block build when downstream project is building__: When this option is selected, Jenkins will prevent the project from building when a child of this project is in the queue, or building.
         - __Use custom workspace__: Rather than using the default workspace as specified on a Node, this option lets you specify the workspace location manually for a job.
-        - __Display Name__: This option allows you to specify an optionla job name shown for the project throughout the Jenkins web GUI.
+        - __Display Name__: This option allows you to specify an optional job name shown for the project throughout the Jenkins web GUI.
 2. __Source Code Management__: This section controls how Jenkins interacts with any code stored in external SCM.
 For example, the 'Git' option allows you to enter the repository url and any credentials needed to access the repo.
 You can also specify which branches to check out.
 3. __Build Triggers__: This section has options for specifying how and when a job is built automatically.
     - __Trigger builds remotely__: This option allows you to trigger new builds by accessing a predefined URL with the REST API, which requires an authorization token.
     - __Build after other projects are built__: With this option you can trigger a new build for this job after some other specified project(s) are built.
     - __Build periodically__: With this option you can specify periodic times to build the job, in a CRON-like format.
-    - __Github hook trigger for GITCsm polling__: Activating this option let's you automatically trigger a build when there is a change in a specified Github repository.
+    - __Github hook trigger for GITCsm polling__: Activating this option lets you automatically trigger a build when there is a change in a specified Github repository.
     - __Poll SCM__: This option allows you to specify a CRON-like schedule for which a specified SCM repository will be polled for changes.
 If a change is found, then the job will build.
 4. __Build Environment__:  This section gives you control over the environment in which the job will run.
     - __Delete workspace before build starts__: When this option is selected, the workspace of the job will be deleted and recreated at the start of each build.